standardebooks/manual/8-typography.rst

 £sd shorthand
 -------------

+`£sd shorthand <https://en.wikipedia.org/wiki/%C2%A3sd>`__ is a way of denoting pre-decimal currencies (pounds, shillings, and pence) common in England and other parts of the world until the 1970s.

 #.
 There is no white space between a number and an £sd currency symbol.

 	.. class:: wrong